gitpod-io/gitpod-eks-guide/README.md

 - One size fits all: it was not flexible enough if you wish to customize the infrastructure being created.
 - No incremental upgrades: If a version of a component changes, you’d have to recreate the infrastructure.

 Due to the feedback above we’ve decided to move to a more open and industry-standard way of speaking about the recommended infrastructure in the form of our new [reference architectures](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch).
 These are descriptions of what the ideal infrastructure for Gitpod looks like depending on your circumstances.
-They include both a text version as well as a terraform configuration that helps you create this infrastructure automatically - similarly to this guide.
+They include both a text version as well as a Terraform configuration that helps you create this infrastructure automatically - similarly to this guide.
 We believe these provide the following benefits:

-- They are based on a popular `Infrastructure as Code (IaC)` solution (`terraform`), which should facilitate maintenance for you (and us) via features such as incremental upgrades.
+- They are based on a popular `Infrastructure as Code (IaC)` solution (`Terraform`), which should facilitate maintenance for you (and us) via features such as incremental upgrades.
 - They are easier to parse, as they are configuration files rather than a script.
 This should make customizations easier.
-- They provide a detailed walkthrough for those that do not want to use terraform.
+- They provide a detailed walkthrough for those that do not want to use Terraform.
 - We already leverage these in our nightly testing to provide further validation and reliability of them when used to run Gitpod.

 **Impact?**

 Going forward, Gitpod will only officially support the [reference architectures](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch).
-If you can, we would advise you to switch towards using these - this would require you to recreate your infrastructure using the new terraform configurations or guide.
+If you can, we would advise you to switch towards using these - this would require you to recreate your infrastructure using the new Terraform configurations or guide.
 Staying on infrastructure created by this guide *should* work going forward, however, we cannot guarantee this in perpetuity.

 —> The Reference Architectures are still in `beta` or `alpha` while we gather more feedback.
 Please do reach out to us on Discord or via [support](https://www.gitpod.io/support) with any problems or feedback.